-The locus caeruleus contains the transmitter noradrenaline, and modulates the controls of motor processes in the cerebellum area.
-The release of noradrenaline mainly occurs while awake, and sends a stimulation throughout the entire cortex area of the brain, resulting in increased alertness.
+The locus caeruleus contains the transmitter noradrenaline and modulates the controls of motor processes in the cerebellum area.
+The release of noradrenaline mainly occurs while awake.
+It sends a stimulation throughout the entire cortex area of the brain, resulting in increased alertness.

 Nuclei in the vicinity of the formatio reticularis that contain acetylcholine include the nucleus pedunculopontinus tegmentali and the nucleus dorsalis tegmentalis.
 The cholinergic neurons are activated in the waking state and in REM sleep, although they are inactive during deep sleep.

-The fibres of the formatio reticularis, which are responsible for the waking state, are jointly referred to as the “ascending reticular activating system” (ARAS).
-Damage to or disruption of these fibres can lead to a coma.
+The fibers of the formatio reticularis, which are responsible for the waking state, are jointly referred to as the “ascending reticular activating system” (ARAS).
+Damage to or disruption of these fibers can lead to a state of coma.

-However, other systems are involved in the formation of the waking state aside from the formatio reticularis.
-In all, the locus caeruleus (transmitted by the transmitter noradrenaline), the cholinergic fibres from the basal forebrain (e.g. nucleus basalis of Meynert), histaminergic fibres from the thalamus (nucleus centromedianus), and glutamatergic fibres from the thalamus (intralaminar nuclei) have a waking effect.
+However, other systems are also involved in the formation of the waking state, aside from the formatio reticularis.
+In all, the locus caeruleus (transmitted by the transmitter noradrenaline), the cholinergic fibers from the basal forebrain (e.g., nucleus basalis of Meynert), histaminergic fibres from the thalamus (nucleus centromedianus) and glutamatergic fibers from the thalamus (intralaminar nuclei) have a waking effect.